SIDDHANTH-THAKURI/healthcare-ai-suite/README.md

 ![Project Banner](https://img.shields.io/badge/DRUGNEXUSAI-DDI%20Checker-2A9D8F?style=for-the-badge&logo=medchart&logoColor=white)

-> Built with ❤️ by Team DDI – CSIT998 Capstone Project @ University of Wollongong (2025)
+> Developed by Siddhanth Thakuri – Extended from CSIT998 Capstone Project @ University of Wollongong (2025)
+> This project represents a significant extension and enhancement of the original capstone work, with extensive additional features, improvements, and production-ready implementations.

 ---